Skip to main content

 "Instead of recommending cleanliness to the poor, we should encourage contrary habits.
 In our towns, we should make the streets narrower, crowd more people into the houses, and court the return of the plague.
 In the country, we should build our villages near stagnant pools, and particularly encourage settlements in all marshy and unwholesome situations.
 But above all, we should reprobate specific remedies for ravaging diseases; and those benevolent, but many mistaken men, who have thought they were doing a service to mankind by projecting schemes for the total extirpation of particular disorders."

-The British government had noticed to have a Malthusian view of the Irish potato famine of the 1840s, in the words of Assistant Secretary to the Treasury Charles Trevelyan, was an “effective mechanism for reducing the surplus population.”
-Although the British government has explored Malthusian thinking as restricting the poor and discouraging children among the poor as to prevent overpopulation.
-It had been thought to as a means of social engineering and eugenics in developing countries who always suspected that the developed countries had an ulterior motive, especially when giving free vaccines.
-Since the forced sterilization of the middle of the last century by the Nazi and the US government culminating in the 1927 Supreme Court case Buck v.
-Bell, in which the justices legalized sterilization of “undesirable” citizens - this resulted in above 70, 000 US Citizens been sterilized.
-Hence, especially in advance countries of the world state population control is seen as being wrong.
-China's one-child policy might have long term effects, the population is skewed towards males, also increased the number of abortions and sterilizations.
-Even after the policy was rescinded, China’s birth and fertility rates extremely remained low, leaving the country with a rapidly ageing population and a shrinking workforce - similar to Japan.
+The British government had a Malthusian view of the Irish potato famine of the 1840s, in the words of Assistant Secretary to the Treasury Charles Trevelyan, which was an “effective mechanism for reducing the surplus population.”
+Although the British government has explored Malthusian thinking as restricting the poor and discouraging children among the poor to prevent overpopulation.
+It had been thought of as a means of social engineering and eugenics in developing countries, who always suspected that the developed countries had an ulterior motive, especially when giving free vaccines.
+Since the forced sterilisation of the middle of the last century by the Nazi and the US government culminating in the 1927 Supreme Court case Buck v.
+Bell, in which the justices legalised the sterilisation of “undesirable” citizens, this resulted in over 70,000 US Citizens being sterilised.
+Hence, especially in advanced countries worldwide, state population control is viewed as being wrong.
+China's one-child policy might have long-term effects, as the population is skewed towards males, which has also increased the number of abortions and sterilisations.
+Even after the policy was rescinded, China’s birth and fertility rates remained extremely low, leaving the country with a rapidly ageing population and a shrinking workforce, similar to Japan.

 "Malthus' predictions never came true.
 He would be surprised that almost 200 years later the world's population is much larger and, for the most part, better off.
 There have been famines, but they have had more to do with local conditions and politics than with the inability of Earth's resources to support the population.
 Malthus did not foresee that pesticides, machines, refrigeration, and other technical advances would make it possible to feed enormous numbers of people very well.
 Except in cases influenced by war and political repression, starvation is rarely a widespread problem these days; in advanced nations, obesity is a far greater threat to health than starvation.
 Life expectancy in the developed countries has nearly doubled, from 40 years in the 18th century to well over 70 years now."